Quincy

 How to Pronounce Quincy

 Our model has identified 2 different pronunciations for the name Quincy.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 66.7% confident that Quincy is pronounced as KWIHN-see.
-The next most likely pronunciation is KWIHN-zee, at 33.3% confidence.
+Our model is 66.7% confident that Quincy is pronounced as KWIHN-see, which has 2 syllables.
+The next most likely pronunciation is KWIHN-zee, at 33.3% confidence, with 2 syllables.

 2